Summary

 =IMARGUMENT(COMPLEX(-5, 0)) // returns π

 In other words, the range excludes -π and includes π.
-The function still returns angles really close to, but not quite equal to -π.
+Given a complex number just below the negative real axis, the function returns an angle really close to, but not quite equal to -π.

 =IMARGUMENT(COMPLEX(-5, -0.01)) // returns -3.131592987